angelorm/cordova-plugin-bluenet-dfu/README.md

 The plugin uses the Nordic Android DFU Library available [here](https://github.com/NordicSemiconductor/Android-DFU-Library) and provides an uploadFirmware function for Cordova.

+The plugin is updated to the version 1.1.1 of the Android DFU Library.

 The following functions are available:

 1. `uploadFirmware(updateCallback, errorCallback, parameter)`